Menthol smokers have more strokes: study

-April 13 (Reuters) - Among smokers, people who prefer mentholated cigarettes tend to have more strokes than non-menthol smokers - and this seems to be especially true for women and non-African Americans, according to a North American study.
+NEW YORK (Reuters Health) - New research suggests that among smokers, those who prefer mentholated cigarettes tend to have more strokes than non-menthol smokers.

-The author of the study said that while no cigarettes are good for the health, the findings - published in the Archives of Internal Medicine - suggest people should especially stay away from mentholated varieties.
+The study’s author said that although no cigarettes are good for you, the new findings suggest people should especially move away from mentholated types.

-“They’re all bad, but having said that, from a harm-reduction perspective this study does lend to the view of avoiding - at a minimum - mentholated types,” said Nicholas Vozoris, a clinical associate at St. Michael’s Hospital in Toronto.
+“They’re all bad, but having said that, from a harm-reduction perspective this study does lend to the view of avoiding -- at a minimum -- mentholated cigarettes,” said Dr. Nicholas Vozoris, a clinical associate at St. Michael’s Hospital in Toronto.

+Menthol is added to cigarettes to give them a peppermint and “refreshing” flavor.

-For the study, Vozoris used information taken from U.S. health and lifestyle surveys that included 5,028 adult smokers.
-The surveys were conducted from 2001 through 2008.
+For the new study, Vozoris used information taken from U.S. health and lifestyle surveys that included 5,028 adult smokers.
+The surveys were conducted in 2001 through 2008.

 Overall, about 26 percent of those participants said they usually smoked mentholated cigarettes, and the rest smoked non-mentholated ones.

-Some experts say menthol makes it easier to start smoking and harder to quit because its taste masks the harshness of tobacco.

-Of menthol smokers, 3.4 percent said on the surveys they’d had a stroke.
+Of menthol smokers, 3.4 percent said on the surveys they’d had a stroke, which usually occurs when a clot blocks blood flow to the brain.
 That compared to 2.7 percent of the non-menthol smokers.

 After taking into account smokers’ age, race, gender and number of cigarettes smoked, Vozoris found mentholated cigarette smokers had more than double the risk of stroke compared to those who opted for non-mentholated cigarettes.